rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 2. Wait for the task work done.
 3. Run the callback with work results, remove from `pending_futures` queue.

-For module resolving, the task is called `EsModuleFuture`, its "work" step is simply reading source code by a file path.
+Module resolving task is called `EsModuleFuture`, its "work" step is simply reading source code by a file path.
 While its "complete" step is:

 ```text
 1 If current module has exceptions: